-In the presence of insulin, you will NOT burn, and CANNOT burn, fat as fuel.
+In the presence of Fat Storing Hormone, you will NOT burn, and CANNOT burn, fat as fuel.
 To say this more simply, eating sugar or refined carbohydrates prevents fat burning, period.
 Not only does it prevent the breakdown, it actively causes the storage of fat and makes triglycerides and cholesterol, including bad cholesterol (LDL), from the carbohydrates.
 The confusion many people have is thinking all their cholesterol problems come from eating fats and cholesterol.
 It’s the carbs!

 With blood sugar problems, mood can be easily affected.
 Have a too high level of blood sugar and you can get fatigued and brain fog, like after a Thanksgiving meal.
 Have a too low level of blood sugar and you will feel irritable, moody, depressed, and worried, like what happens when you skip a meal or after an hour of eating sweets.

 However, when glucagon is released, you will burn fat.
 There are several actions that release this hormone.
 The first is the intake of protein.
 This is why many of the high-protein diets work for people, and the only reason they would not work is if a person had some damage to the liver.
 This is because glucagon works inside the liver.

 For a person who has a healthy liver, eating protein is fat-burning and consuming carbohydrates is fat-storing.